ASALHA FULL-MOON DHAMMA DAY

 In the Sutta, the Buddha adviced the five ascetics ..."Monks, these two extremes ought not to be practiced by one who has gone forth from the household life.
 (What are the two?)
 There is addiction to indulgence of sense-pleasures, which is low, coarse, the way of ordinary people, unworthy, and unprofitable; and there is addiction to self-mortification, which is painful, unworthy, and unprofitable.

-(The Dhammacakkappavattana Sutta printable in English and Pāli)the first sermon at the deer park
+(The Dhammacakkappavattana Sutta printable in English and Pāli)

 ..."The Noble Truth of Suffering (dukkha), monks, is this: Birth is suffering, aging is suffering, sickness is suffering, death is suffering, association with the unpleasant is suffering, dissociation from the pleasant is suffering, not to receive what one desires is suffering — in brief the five aggregates subject to grasping are suffering.